It’s the perfect time for a movie marathon!

-- Matilda: I love this book (and movie) because of how Matilda uses just the powers of her mind to get back at all of the awful adults in her life, and find a loving, supportive home with Ms. Honey.
+4. Matilda: I love this book (and movie) because of how Matilda uses just the powers of her mind to get back at all of the awful adults in her life and find a loving, supportive home with Ms. Honey.
 Also, Ms. Honey gives me teacher goals for life.

-- The Wizard of Oz: Dorothy finds herself, and technicolor, in the original 1939 film.
+7. The Wizard of Oz: Dorothy finds herself, and Technicolor, in the original 1939 film.
 While the book series continues after Dorothy, this book is the most famous.

-- Little Women: I read this book at least once a year.
+8. Little Women: I read this book at least once a year.
 The March family feels like my own family.
-I love the mid-1990s adaptation since it sticks so closely to the book, with the exception of the slightly crunched for time ending.
+I love the mid-1990s adaptation since it sticks so closely to the book, with the exception of the slightly crunched-for-time ending.

-- The Harry Potter series: While the movies are slightly different than the epic books that comprise this series, they are no less filled with magic, wonder, and adventure.
-The later movies get pretty dark, so be ware of very young or impressionable viewers.
+9. The Harry Potter series: While the movies are slightly different than the epic books that comprise this series, they are no less filled with magic, wonder, and adventure.
+The later movies get pretty dark, so beware of very young or impressionable viewers.

 What are your favorite movies that are based on books?